FlowFuse/website/src/blog/2024/10/dashboard-new-group-type-app-icon-and-charts.md

 ## Groups as Dialogs

 Organizing data on dashboards has become more efficient with the new "Groups as Dialogs" feature.
-You can now display specific widget groups in dialog windows that are triggered manually.
-This feature is perfect for decluttering complex dashboards or highlighting important metrics when needed.
-Dialogs can be opened using `ui-control` nodes, allowing you to decide when and how they appear.
+You can now display specific groups in dialog windows that can be controlled (open/close) via the Control node.

+This removes the need for building custom modals and dialogs in a Template node, and makes the entire experience of building your dialogs low-code.

 ![Screenshot showing groups rendered as dialogs in the dashboard](./images/ui-group-type-dialog.png){data-zoomable}
 _Screenshot showing groups rendered as dialogs in the dashboard_